CarlosRicoS/MISW4304-Proyecto-DevOps/README.md

 # MISW4304-Proyecto-DevOps

-A Flask REST API project implementing hexagonal architecture with comprehensive health checks and DevOps best practices.
+A Flask REST API project implementing hexagonal architecture with comprehensive health checks, DevOps best practices, and AWS Elastic Beanstalk deployment automation.

 ## Project Overview

 This project is a Flask-based REST API that demonstrates hexagonal architecture (ports and adapters) with proper separation of concerns, dependency injection, and comprehensive testing.
-It includes health check endpoints for monitoring and a complete DevOps setup with Makefile automation.
+It includes health check endpoints for monitoring, blacklist management functionality, and complete AWS Elastic Beanstalk deployment automation with various deployment strategies.

 ## Architecture